 Massachusetts next month expects to acquire 90 miles of rail right-of-way owned by CSX Corp., in part to improve MBTA passenger service for large portions of the state.

 Years after rejecting recommendations from New Jersey rail advocates to extend PATH service directly to Newark Liberty International Airport, the Port Authority of New York & New Jersey Thursday announced its intent to study the idea of getting part of the way there, extending PATH service beyond its current terminus at Newark-Penn Station along Amtrak's Northeast Corridor to Newark Airport/Rail Station, connecting with the airport monorail system there.

-U.S. freight carload volume for the week ending June 9, 2012, once again failed to match the comparable week in 2011, down 1.7%, the Association of American Railroads reported Thursday.
-The shortfall, however, was less severe than in the previous week, when freight carload volume was down 3.1% compared with a year ago.
-U.S. intermodal continued to offer a contrast, up 3.8% compared with the same week last year.
+U.S. freight carload traffic for the week ending Sept.
+15 lagged behind the comparable week in 2011, down 2.9%, continuing a yearlong trend, the Association of American Railroads reported Thursday.
+Counterbalancing that was the continued strength of U.S. intermodal volume for the week, up 3.9% compared with the same week last year.

 Chicago-based Anacostia & Pacific Co.
 Wednesday announced John K. Secor is retiring as president of the Louisville & Indiana Railroad (LIRC) at the end of October, to be succeeded by Michael D. Stolzman, current president of Pacific Harbor Line (PHL).
 Otis L. Cliatt, vice president of PHL, will be promoted to PHL's president.